-Meet the Supremes - the nine judges on US top court
+Ketanji Brown Jackson: Who are the justices on the US Supreme Court?

-President Donald Trump will now get to select a nominee for the empty seat - his second pick following the successful nomination of Neil Gorsuch in 2017.
+The retirement of 83-year-old Stephen Breyer, a reliably liberal justice who she will replace, won't shift the current 6-3 conservative majority on the court.

-Whoever is selected - Mr Trump says he has a list of 25 conservatives - is sure to face a bitter nomination process in the Senate.
+But Mr Breyer's departure did allow President Biden to nominate a younger judge with greater potential longevity on the bench.

-Here is a look at the current nine justices who have already had an influence on American life: Meet the Supremes.
+Here is a look at the current nine justices, and one future one.
+Meet the Supremes.

 Samuel Alito